Older

 Ahem, anyway I was browsing this whisky cookbook as I was waiting and this recipe caught my eye, so I used my phone to photograph the recipe page.
 It's not theft - it's just admiration!
 Unfortunately it wasn't until later that I discovered I had only recorded half the recipe.

 Indeed the book blurb claims These soufflés are brilliant because you can make them up to 2 days in advance and keep them in the fridge until you are ready to serve them.
 I suggest that you double the quantities and freeze a few away for a treat later.
-None of which made since until I realised my half-baked copy of the twice-baked recipe was missing all of those second baking instructions.
+None of which made sense until I realised my half-baked copy of the twice-baked recipe was missing all of those second baking instructions.

 So I gave friend Flora the mission of tracking down a copy in Edinburgh and sending me a photo of the missing page, which she fulfilled by the simpler expedient of ordering a copy on eBay.